Kratos (God of War): Video games outside the God of War franchise

 In the PlayStation 5 launch game Astro's Playroom (2020), which contains several homages to PlayStation's history, two robots dressed as the Nordic Kratos and his son Atreus are seen re-enacting the scene in God of War (2018) in which the two travel in their boat.
 Kratos would also be referenced in the Astro's Playroom sequel, Astro Bot (2024).
 The Nordic Kratos became a cosmetic outfit in Fortnite Battle Royales chapter two, season five event, Zero Point, which was released on December 3, 2020.
 Kratos is playable on all platforms on which Fortnite is available, marking the character's only appearance on the Xbox and Nintendo platforms, as well as Apple and Android devices; these platforms, including Windows, have Kratos's default appearance while players on the PlayStation versions get an exclusive armored Kratos that is based on the golden armor obtained from defeating the Valkyries in God of War (2018).
 An armor inspired by Kratos's Nordic appearance is obtainable in the Director's Cut of Ghost of Tsushima, which was released on August 20, 2021, for the PlayStation 4 and PlayStation 5.

 Costumes of the Nordic Kratos, Atreus, and Freya, and emotes for each, were released for Sackboy: A Big Adventure in the world of LittleBigPlanet on November 9, 2022, the same day as God of War Ragnaröks release.
 An armor set inspired by the Nordic Kratos was added to Destiny 2 as part of its Lightfall – Season of the Deep release on May 23, 2023.
 The set is for the Titan character class and is purchasable on all platforms Destiny 2 is available on: PS4, PS5, Xbox One, Xbox Series X/S, and Windows.
 It features Kratos's red tattoo and breechcloth, and is light gray.
 A special finishing maneuver that mimics the Blades of Chaos was also added.

-Kratos has also been parodied in The Simpsons franchise.
+The Greek Kratos was also parodied in The Simpsons franchise.
 He appears as the "God of Wharf" on a billboard advertising a chowder restaurant in The Simpsons Game.